-Need to integrate hand tools into your IoT?
+Do you need to integrate hand tools into your IoT?

 Are hydraulics part of your build responsibility?

 The Global 400mp is a wireless error proofing system that integrates hand tools into your MES.
 The Global 400mp has four (4) network connections house in one box.
-These network connections, or interfaces, communicate with up to four operators working simultaneously.
+These network connections, or interfaces, communicate with up to four operators working independently.
 The operators can use any of the following tools: